Nether Edge and Sharrow (ward): Brincliffe

+The Sheffield Polytechnic Art College was in Brincliffe, on Psalter Lane.

+Chelsea Park, and nearby Brincliffe Edge Woods are also in this area that lies between Nether Edge and Ecclesall.

 Banner Cross

-Banner Cross is a district of Sheffield centred on the intersection of Ecclesall Road and Psalter Lane.
-This district is split evenly between Nether Edge and Ecclesall Wards.
+Banner Cross is a neighbourhood of Ecclesall centred on the intersection of Ecclesall Road and Psalter Lane.
+Banner Cross is split evenly between Nether Edge & Sharrow ward and Ecclesall Ward.

 Banner Cross Hall, an ancient esquire seat, was virtually rebuilt in 1820.
 The main place of worship is Banner Cross Methodist Church.
 The nearby Banner Cross pub gained infamy when the notorious criminal Charles Peace shot and killed Arthur Dyson in the passageway beside the pub on 29 November 1876.
 The base of an old stone cross still remained at Banner Cross in 1819.
 Addy (1888) suggested that the name derives from bæna kross, meaning the cross of prayers.